thijse/Arduino-CmdMessenger/README.markdown

 ## Introduction

 CmdMessenger is a messaging library for the Arduino Platform (and .NET/Mono platform).
-Ituses the serial port as it's transport layer**
+It supports multiple transport layers: serial port (over USB), Bluetooth **

 The message format is:
 ```